The William G. Edwards Honors Program

 - A dedicated Honors classroom and lounge equipped with computers and other technology

-- Smaller class sizes and opportunities for faculty mentoring Internship, service learning, and study abroad options
+- Smaller class sizes, opportunities for faculty mentoring Internship, and service learning

 - Priority scheduling

 Frequently Asked Questions:

 Q: I have applied to Urbana University—is there a separate application for the Honors program?

 A: Yes.
 Contact the Office of Admissions for more information on applying to the program.
 The Honors application does not have a separate fee.